fen0dev/Europa1989App/README.md

 Disclaimer:
 - The software is provided “AS IS” without warranties of any kind, express or implied, including but not limited to merchantability, fitness for a particular purpose, and non‑infringement.
 - In no event shall the Author/Developer be liable for any claim, damages, or other liability, whether in an action of contract, tort, or otherwise, arising from or in connection with the software or its use.

-If you need a separate LICENSE file mirroring these terms, copy this section into a new `LICENSE` file at the repository root.